Container shipping Hamburg to Qingdao

-- Ocean shipping is a quick, trouble-free and affordable way to transport bulk containers.
+- Ocean shipping is a fast, staunch and relatively cheap way to import and export goods internationally.

-- Sea freight is great for international movings and shipping food or semi-finished goods.
+- Sea freight provides services for international relocations and exporting dry bulk or cars.

-- The Port of Qingdao offers excellent transit options in China.
+- The Port of Qingdao is a frequently chosen port in China.

-- Frequently used containers types are: normal 20 & 40 foot, High Cube and Flat Rack, Dry Van, Insulated, Tank, Ventilated, Open-Top containers.
+- The most commonly used containers are: 20 foot, 40 foot and Hard-Top, Insulated, Dry Van, Ventilated, Open-Top, Refrigerated containers.

-- Sea shipping to harbor Qingdao from Rotterdam (Netherlands)
+- International shipping to harbor Qingdao from Hamburg (Germany)

-Ocean freight shipping is the process of transporting items or goods by ship.
-Your material is loaded into the container.
-The freight forwarder (intermediary) sends the location details to you.
-Your goods are loaded into the shipping vessel at the port of Qingdao (CN QIN), and will be shipped by ocean to the importer at the destination harbor.
-They provide you options like port-to-door, door-to-door, port-to-port, door-to-port.
-In the attached table we share facts about the port of discharge.
+Ocean freight shipping is the container freight transportation of cargo by shipping lines.
+Your cargo is packed in shipping containers.
+The middleman (freight forwarder) will arrange the container.
+Your goods are loaded into the shipping vessel at the port of origin (POO) Qingdao (CN QIN), and will be shipped over the sea to the importer at the port of destination.
+They offer solutions like door-to-door, port-to-port, port-to-door, door-to-port.
+In the table below you will find practical information about the port of discharge.

 |Port of destination||Port of Qingdao|